DevL0rd/SkyNX/README.md

 ## Instructions:
 (Optional) Install [Screen Capture Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) to have audio.
+1. Go to settings and install the xBox controller driver and the audio driver.
+(If there are any issues with audio or your joycon input, check the Notes section below
 1. Set desktop and game resolution to 1280 X 720.
 2. Open SkyNXStreamer-win32-x64/SkyNXStreamer.exe
 3. Launch SkyNX on switch.